cvilas/guidance/people/leaders_code.md

 As a Leader, I shall:

 - Be humble.
 Building things in the physical world is hard, and can go wrong in many interesting ways.
-- Have strong views, but hold on to them loosely.
+- Hold on to strong views loosely.
 Conviction provides direction to the team.
 But, when evidence to the contrary presents itself, change views.
 - When something (tech, policy, process) does not work, instead of dismissing it outright, ask the question - 'could it work?'
 'What needs to change to make it work?'
 (That it doesn't work is stating the obvious.
 Takes intellect to go beyond.)
 - Mistakes/Failures are explicitly OK.
 It's natural path to learning.
 Engage end-users with the product/process early and often, so we can make those mistakes early and course-correct cheaply and often)
 - Incentivize behaviours, not outcomes (TODO: Link James Clear)